Information for Incoming Graduate Students

 7. About your postal addresses at Nevada

 1.ARRIVAL IN RENO

-All new graduate students should arrive in Reno no later than August 1, 2017.
+All new graduate students should arrive in Reno no later than August 1, 2019.
 Be sure to check into the department as soon as you arrive to meet your new friends, sign your TA contract, and to receive any late announcements.
 The chemistry main office is located in room 213 (southeast corner, second floor) of the Chemistry Building.
 The Chemistry Building is on the New Quad (see the general campus map).
-If you will travel to Reno by air, someone from the department can meet you at the airport.
-Contact Professor Sheridan (firstname.lastname@example.org) to make arrangements.

 2. CHEMISTRY/CHEMICAL PHYSICS CONTACT INFORMATION